gjd6640/sonar-text-plugin/README.md

 <img src=screenshots/Screenshot_IssueDrilldown_DependencyIssue.png>

-Other screenshots are available by browsing the "/screenshots" directory in this project.
+Other screenshots are available by browsing the "<a href="screenshots/">/screenshots</a>" directory in this project.

 ### Why use this plugin